EU-Canada trade pact to be applied 'provisionally' from September

 Brussels says the agreement will ultimately scrap 99 per cent of customs duties between the EU bloc and Ottawa, bolstering trade by a quarter with Canada, the Union's 12th-biggest trade partner.

-One sensitive issue left aside for now is that of potentially allowing multinationals investing abroad to sue a state adopting policies it perceives run counter to its interests.
+One sensitive issue left aside for now is that of potentially allowing multinationals investing abroad to sue a state adopting policies it perceives as against its interests.

 The so-called Inter State Dispute Settlement arbitration mechanism is hugely controversial.